 How Often Should You Renegotiate Your Salary?

-Although some companies provide formal reviews, at many employers, it’s up to you to set aside time to advocate for yourself and ask for better pay.
+Although some companies provide formal reviews, many employers leave it up to you to set aside time to advocate for yourself and ask for better pay.
 But how often should you be doing this?

-A recent survey conducted by Elements Global Services found that 29% of employees had not discussed their compensation with their employer in the previous two years.
+A 2021 survey conducted by Elements Global Services found that 29% of employees had not discussed their compensation with their employers in the previous two years.
 An additional 51% had talked about it one to two times in two years, and 20% had talked about it three or more times over that same period.

 If your company offers an annual review, you should use this opportunity to ask for a pay increase.